Please review Foster Care Licensing Frequently Asked Questions

 Step 4: Open Home for Visit and Study

-A licensing social worker will schedule a visit with you and your family to interview you and complete a home study assessment.
+A licensing worker will schedule a visit with you and your family to interview you and complete a home study assessment.
 The home study process involves several interviews with you and your family members.
-The social worker will use the information gathered during interviews and collateral contacts to write an assessment.
-The social worker has the responsibility to assess a potential parent's ability to provide a healthy environment for a child.
+The licensing worker will use the information gathered during interviews and collateral contacts to write an assessment.
+The licensing worker has the responsibility to assess a potential parent's ability to provide a healthy environment for a child.
 County and private agencies are required to use the Home Services Commissioner's format for the assessment.
 The format is available for your review: Minnesota Adoption and Foster Care Home Study Assessment (PDF)

 Step 5: Receive Foster Care License